 Sun Gazing The Safe Way

 Some believe this ancient practice originates with the Druids.
 No one knows for sure.
-You can find some version of this practice around the globe.
+You can find a version of this practice around the globe.

-The safe way to do this is with unfocused eyes in the direction, but never directly at the sun.
+The safe way to do this is with unfocused eyes in the direction but never directly at the sun.
 We should only do it during the brief window of time, as the sun rises or sets.
 These are the spiritual twilight windows.
-This is when Ultraviolet rays are at their lowest.
+At these times, the Ultraviolet rays are at their lowest.

 The safe window for gazing at the sun will vary depending on the time of the year and location.
 It can be a short as 3 minutes in the summer.
 During the summer, the window is shorter because the Sun is more intense.
 But during the winter, the safe window and extend up to perhaps 30 minutes.

-These longer periods are the two Solstices.
+These more extended periods are the two Solstices.
 There is one in June and one in December.
 Your location also affects this safe window of opportunity—the closer to the equator, the more intense the sun and the shorter the window of safety.

 Above all, one needs to gaze using your peripheral vision.
 Otherwise, you can cause permanent damage to the retina, which could cause blindness.
-Since Sun gazing can damage the eyes, why chance it?
+If Sun gazing can damage the eyes, why chance it?

-It is said that one can exist without food through the daily practice of the proper technique.
-Some claim to live on Sun energy alone.
+Some claim you can exist without food through the daily practice of the proper technique.
 Unfortunately, there is no credible evidence of people doing this.
 The only actual evidence is those who died from starvation or dehydration.
 We couldn’t find any evidence to support these claims.